NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 One thing to keep in mind is that most LEDs are extremely bright when driven at full current.
 Indicator LEDs can be driven very gently and still be visible.
 LEDs added for visual effect can be driven harder, but they can easily become so bright that you can't even look at your quadcopter without being blinded.
 For this reason, any LEDs that you want to be bright need to be attached to PWM pins, so you can moderate their brightness.

-**Preferred** Once you have picked your LEDs, document your LED design using text in the `Info` layer in your schematic.
+Once you have picked your LEDs, document your LED design using text in the `Info` layer in your schematic.
 For each type of LED, you should note its forward voltage, the resistance of the current limiting resistor, and the current you expect to flow through the LED.

-**Deprecated but acceptable:** Once you have picked your LEDs, write up a brief description of why your design will work.
-For each LED (identified by it's reference designator), you should give it's forward voltage, supply voltage (e.g., 3.3V or 4.2V), the resistance of the current limiting resistor, and the current you expect to flow through the LED.
-You should also specify whether it's driven directly with a pin or with a MOSFET.
-Put this in a file called `hardware/led_notes.txt`.

 Feel free to get creative with the LEDs!
+Smilely faces.
+Simulated space ship engines.
+Aircaft "running lights".
+Dance party.
+Ground effects.

 Put the LEDs devices/packages you create in `lbr/LEDs.lbr`.
 Reuse the LED symbol from `quadparts_prebulit.lbr` or your `custom.lbr`.